Australian-Text-Analytics-Platform/document-similarity/README.md

 <img width='500' src='./img/plot.png'/>

-You can also show those similar document side-by-side, decide whether to 'keep' or 'remove' them and download the non-duplicated documents to your local computer.
+You can also show pair of identified similar documents side-by-side, decide whether to 'keep' or 'remove' them and finally, download the non-duplicated documents to your local computer.

 <img width='740' src='./img/output.png'/>